 - Breadcrumbs: Breadcrumbs help to hold the burgers together by absorbing moisture.
 You can use almond flour if you have a gluten intolerance.

 How to make quinoa burgers

-If you’ve tried this healthy-ish feel good Quinoa Burger recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you’ve tried this healthy-ish feel good Quinoa Burger recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 - ¼ cup uncooked quinoa

 - 1 15 oz can black beans rinsed and drained

 - ½ teaspoon garlic powder

 - ½ teaspoon salt